dave95b/Spawners/README.md

     }
 }
 ```
-Then, use it in Pool Preparer in the following way:
+Then, use it in Pool Preparer by overriding StateRestorer property:
 ```csharp
 protected override IPoolableStateRestorer<Transform> StateRestorer => restorer;
 ```